Shade River

 The Shade River is a tributary of the Ohio River in southeastern Ohio in the United States.
-Via the Ohio River, it is part of the watershed of the Mississippi River, draining an area of 221 sqmi on the unglaciated portion of the Allegheny Plateau.
+Via the Ohio River, it is part of the watershed of the Mississippi River, draining an area of 221 mi2 on the unglaciated portion of the Allegheny Plateau.
 The Shade River is 17.4 mi long, or 38.2 mi including its west branch.

 The Shade River flows predominantly as three streams, its east, middle, and west branches.
 It is formed by the confluence of its middle and west branches, and collects its east branch shortly thereafter: